greenm01/ec4x/docs/ec4x_specs.md

 3) Modifier = 3 - 2 = +1
 ```

-Scouts also maintain an element of stealth when performing solo missions for information gathering (spy) purposes in enemy solar systems.
-Scouts are *not* equipped with cloaking tech.
-They can only hide by themselves and no other ships.

-For every turn that a spy Scout operates in enemy territory occupied by rival fleets, the rival will roll on the ELI table above (for each fleet) to determine if the spy Scout is detected.
-If the Scout is detected, it is destroyed.
-Rival fleets must contain at least one Scout to detect.

 ### 2\.4.3 Raiders

 The Raider (RR) is the most advanced ship in the arsenal, outfitted with cloaking technology.
 They are expensive but have the firepower of a Heavy Cruiser (CA).

-Fleets containing Raiders are fully cloaked, and roll for a chance to go undetected when encountering opposing forces on the Stealth Table below.
+Fleets containing Raiders are cloaked, and roll for a chance to pass undetected against opposing forces on the Stealth Table below.

 Crippled Raiders lose their cloaking ability until repaired.